ryneeverett/cartridge-downloads/README.md

 Often times a download is bundled with a physical product -- mp3's may come with a cd or an epub might come with a book.
 In this case it often makes sense to have one variation for just the download and another for the physical good *and* the download.

+### Product Page
+- When all variations of a product are "download only", it's quantity field is hidden.

+### Cart Page

+- The quantity field of "download only" variations is forced to "1" and hidden.

+### Orders

 When orders consist solely of "download only" products, they get:

   - marked as processed automatically
   - free shipping

 To enable this feature: